 So although Forageplus can test the sugar and nutritional levels of the grass your horse eats, if you are looking to determine how much sugar is in the grass your horse is eating, a nutritional test is unlikely to be accurate.
 The only safe way to help horses and ponies which are sensitive to sugar and starch levels in the grass is to limit or remove those prone to laminitis during high-risk periods.

 These high-risk periods are late morning through to early evening.
 Some horses and ponies are best being removed from grass from March to late July when the grass is likely to be the most dangerous.
-Others also need removing during September and October.
+Others also need to be removed during September and October.
 Some horses can not tolerate any grass at any time of the year and although it is difficult sometimes horse owners will have to find a way of managing these horses without feeding them grass to keep them free from laminitis.

 How do you check protein in horse grass?